DodoLintu108/Discord-Arcade-Bot/README.md

 ### Game Commands

 - `/start-tictactoe @opponent <bet>` - Start a Tic-Tac-Toe game with an opponent and bet a specified amount of Dodo Coins.
+-'  /start-blackjack <betAmount>' -Start a Blackjack game with DodoBot and bet a specified amount of Dodo Coins
 ## Setup

 ### Prerequisites